The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

 Now there is a trade-off: the prospect of accelerated growth has to be balanced against the extinction risk \citep{Jones2023}.
 Thus, to characterize the trade-off, we compare $W_B$ and $W_0$ and compute the extinction date $T$ for which the benevolent social planner would be indifferent between not developing TAI and developing TAI.
 We do this using several combinations of the time preference rate $\rho$, the growth rate of the economy in the presence of TAI, $g^{AI}$, and the coefficient of relative risk aversion, $\theta$.

 The results are displayed in Table \ref{tab:ex1risk}.
-As is intuitive, we observe that the accepted extinction date $T$ is higher with a higher risk aversion ($\theta$), a more patient population (lower $\rho$)---such that the future, and, thus, the time beyond $T$ gets more weight in utility—and a lower growth rate achieved through TAI ($g^{AI}$).
+As is intuitive, we observe that the tolerated extinction date $T$ comes later in the future with higher risk aversion ($\theta$), a more patient population (lower $\rho$)---for which the time beyond $T$ gets more weight in utility---and a lower growth rate achieved through TAI ($g^{AI}$).
+For example, with a reasonable discount rate of 3\% in the Benthamite case (capturing population growth as well), a growth acceleration to 30\% \citep[as predicted by techno-optimists for the age of TAI, cf.][]{Davidson2021}, and an empirically reasonable coefficient of risk aversion of $\theta=1.5$ \citep[][]{Chetty2006, Guvenen2006}, a benevolent social planer would accept the risk of human extinction only if it comes no earlier than in 195.91 years from AI takeover.